exposit/katamoiran/_posts/2017-07-16-pythia-pythy-overview.md

 > And, of course, his failure to perform his assigned trinket reading duties.

-Which is similar to but not exactly the original sentence I wrote, and plenty of information to let me know that Pythia wants me to callback to that choice!
+Which is similar to but not exactly the original sentence I wrote, and lets me know that Pythia wants me to introduce a callback to that choice!

 "Prediction Seeds" are intended to take the place of Mythic complex answers and to provide inspiration for what happens next.
 If auto-predict is on, it puts together two-word phrases from the source, based on the words you're typing into the text field.